udoprog/musli/crates/musli/README.md

 Rust, in the same vein as [`serde`].

 It provides a set of [formats](#formats), each with its own well-documented set of features and tradeoffs.
+Every byte-oriented serialization method available has full `#[no_std]` support with or without `alloc`.

 [^1]: As in Müsli should be able to do everything you need and more.